TPS Built on Honesty and Integrity

 Never assume you benefit from TPS.
 In addition to being a national from a designated country, you must have continuously lived in the United States in the time since a specified “designation date” and registered for TPS status within a specified window of time.

-Remember, you must have maintained continuous physical presence in the United States since your country’s designation date.
-That means for a national from Nepal, for example, you would need to have already been in present and continued to be present in the U.S. since 6/24/2015 or earlier.
+Remember, you must have maintained a continuous physical presence in the United States since your country’s designation date.
+That means for a national from Nepal, for example, you would need to have already been present and continued to be present in the U.S. since 6/24/2015 or earlier.
 Our York Temporary Protected Status attorney can establish your eligibility and make sure your status is current.

 What Are the Benefits of TPS?

 TPS confers powerful benefits to registered beneficiaries who meet the eligibility requirements.
 Most critically, TPS holders may not be deported from the country as a result of their immigration status.
-This is by design: TPS is meant to help foreign nationals from being returned to home countries experiencing a dangerous and temporary crisis.
+This is by design: TPS is meant to help foreign nationals from being returned to their home countries experiencing a dangerous and temporary crisis.
 TPS benefits work to permit impacted individuals to live and work in the United States until it is safe to return.

-In addition to temporary immunity from removal proceedings, TPS holders are eligible to apply for employment authorization documents (EAD), meaning they can in many cases gain meaningful employment for the duration of their stay in the United States.
+In addition to temporary immunity from removal proceedings, TPS holders are eligible to apply for employment authorization documents (EAD), meaning they can, in many cases, gain meaningful employment for the duration of their stay in the United States.
 TPS beneficiaries can also obtain authorization for travel into and out of the country.

 There are no limitations on where TPS holders can live in the United States.
 Thousands of TPS beneficiaries choose to live in metropolitan areas in practically every corner of the country, including Los Angeles, Miami, New York, Houston, and Washington, D.C.